Submatrix Maximum Queries in Monge Matrices are Equivalent to Predecessor Search: Introduction

 Given an $n \times n$ Monge matrix $M$ it is possible to obtain compact data structures of only $\tilde O(n)$ space that can answer submatrix maximum queries in $\tilde{O}(1)$ time.
 The first such data structure was given by Kaplan, Mozes, Nussbaum and Sharir~\cite{KaplanMozesNussbaumSharir}.
 They presented an $O(n\log n)$-space data structure with $O(\log^2 n)$ query time.
 This was improved in~\cite{ourICALP} to $O(n)$ space and $O(\log n)$ query time.

 \paragraph{\bf Breakpoints and Partial Monge matrices.} Given an $m\times n$ Monge matrix $M$, let $r(c)$ be the row containing the maximum element in the $c$-th column of $M$.
 It is easy to verify that the $r(\cdot)$ values are monotone, i.e., $r(1)\leq r(2) \leq\ldots\leq r(n)$.
-Columns $c$ such that $r(c-1)<r(c)$ are called the {\em breakpoints} of $M$.
-A Monge matrix consisting of $m<n$ rows has $O(m)$ breakpoints, which can be found in $O(n)$ time using the SMAWK algorithm~\cite{SMAWK}.
+Columns $c$ such that $r(c-1)<r(c)$ (or $c=1$) are called the {\em breakpoints} of $M$.
+A Monge matrix consisting of $m<n$ rows has $O(m)$ breakpoints, which can be found in $O(n)$ time using the SMAWK algorithm~\cite{SMAWK} (total monotonicity suffices for SMAWK).

 Some applications involve {\em partial} Monge matrices rather than full Monge matrices.
-A partial Monge matrix is a Monge matrix where some of the entries are undefined, but the defined entries in each row and in each column are contiguous.
-The total number of breakpoints in a partial Monge matrix is still $O(m)$~\cite{ourICALP}, and they can be found in $O(n\cdot \alpha(n))$ time\footnote{Here $\alpha(n)$ is the inverse-Ackerman function.} using an algorithm of Klawe and Kleitman~\cite{KK89}.
+A partial matrix is a matrix where some of the entries are undefined, but the defined entries in each row and in each column are contiguous.
+A partial Monge matrix is a partial matrix in which the Monge inequality is satisfied whenever all four involved entries are defined.
+The total number of breakpoints in a partial Monge matrix is still $O(m)$ (as we show in Section~\ref{sec:partial}), and they can be found in $O(n\cdot \alpha(n))$ time\footnote{Here $\alpha(n)$ is the inverse-Ackermann function.} using an algorithm of Klawe and Kleitman~\cite{KK89}.
 This was used in~\cite{ourICALP,KaplanMozesNussbaumSharir} to extend their solutions to partial Monge matrices at the cost of an additional $\alpha(n)$ factor to the query time.\footnote{In~\cite{KaplanMozesNussbaumSharir}, there was also an additional $\log n$ factor to the space.}